Charles Mathews: Early life

 Charles was born to James Mathews (died 1804), a Wesleyan Methodist bookseller, printer, and pharmacist on the Strand, who also served as minister in one of the Countess of Huntingdon's chapels.
 Charles was educated at Merchant Taylors' School in London, which had some openings for common boys.
 He was next apprenticed to his father.
 For religious reasons, the father forbade his children from visiting theatres.

 During his youth, Charles met the actor Robert William Elliston; after attending the Drury Lane theatre, he was utterly fascinated by that world.
-Charles left his father in September 1793 for his first public stage appearance at Richmond.
+Charles left his father in September 1793 for his first public stage appearance at the Old Richmond Theatre.
 The following year his father allowed him to take up acting in Dublin, writing, "Charles, there are your indentures, and there are twenty guineas; I do not approve of the stage, but I will not oppose your wishes.
 At any time hereafter, should you feel inclined to turn to an honest calling, there are twenty guineas more, if you send for them, and your father's house is open to you."
 Charles never claimed the extra 20 guineas.